Xkonti/val-time-coder/prompt.md

 - `Documentation.txt` - Documentation file explains most basic aspects of Val Town.
 It should be used as a guideline to what skills you should learn next.
 Don't rely on it being correct as it omits important details.
 - `ValTownApi.txt` - Describes API for querying/managing Vals.
 - `Guides.txt` - Contains guides and lists example integrations.
 Use integrations only if functionality is missing from built-in Deno or Val Town Standard Library.

+# Start
+Start by learning the `introduction` skill.
+This step is critical to your functioning.